-The Teaching Fellows Program is a 6-month program, where you will actively develop, invigorate, and expand your teaching repertoire.
+The Teaching Fellows Program is a program spanning several months, where you will actively develop, invigorate, and expand your teaching repertoire.
 Email CELT@smumn.edu with any questions.

 During the Teaching Fellows Program, you will engage in research-based practices, strategies, and tools grounded in the Lasallian tradition of excellence in learning-centered teaching.
 Through this series, you will: